Brett-Tanner/Journal/2024/Aug_24.md

       - [] SMs should be able to manually adjust calculated values
         - But only per item, not the total
     - [] Needs to be printable as a PDF for signing, or some way to electronically sign
+- [] ['Shallowify'](https://guides.rubyonrails.org/routing.html?ref=blog.bullettrain.co#shallow-nesting) all the nested routes
 - [] Style student/report/test pages
 - [] Add organisation ID to kids
+  - [] Add automatically when uploading from CSV
+  - [] Use in policies
+  - [] Make student ID unique within org, not school
   - [] Form and strong params too
   - [] And migrate the existing ones
 - [] Fonts might look weird cos I'm just making them bold, not using the actual bold version